lagotto/lagotto/docs/setup.md

 DOI Date(YYYY-MM-DD) Title
 ```

+The date can also be incomplete, i.e. `YYYY-MMM` or `YYYY`.
 The rake taks loads all these articles at once, ignoring (but counting) invalid ones and those that already exist in the database:

 ```sh
 bundle exec rake db:articles:load <IMPORT.TXT